David Beckham: Celebrity status and commercial partnerships

 Beckham has several eponymous video games, including Go!
 Go!
 Beckham!
 Adventure on Soccer Island, a platform game for the Game Boy Advance, and David Beckham Soccer, a football game for a number of platforms, and he was brand ambassador for exercise video game EA Sports Active 2.
 Beckham featured in EA Sports' FIFA video game series; he was on the cover for the UK edition of FIFA 98.
 During his playing career (which ended in May 2013), Beckham generated an estimated £1 billion in shirt and boot sales.
-In 2006, Lloyd's of London insured his legs for £100m, at the time he was playing for Real Madrid.
+In 2006, Lloyd's of London insured his legs for £100m.

 Beckham played a critical part in bringing the Olympics to London in 2012, travelling with the British delegation to Singapore in 2005 for the host city selection.
-At the 2008 Beijing Olympics closing ceremony, Beckham, Jimmy Page and Leona Lewis represented Britain during the handover segment for the 2012 Olympics.
+At the 2008 Beijing Olympics closing ceremony, Beckham, Jimmy Page, and Leona Lewis represented Britain during the handover segment for the 2012 Olympics.
 Beckham rode a London double-decker bus into the stadium and Page and Lewis performed "Whole Lotta Love".
-He also featured at the Opening Ceremony of the 2012 London Olympics, carrying the Olympic flame to the stadium by speedboat.
+He featured at the 2012 Summer Olympics opening ceremony, carrying the Olympic flame to the stadium by speedboat.

 Beckham visited Afghanistan in May 2010 for a morale-boosting visit to British troops fighting the Taliban insurgency.
 The appearance of Beckham as well as British Foreign Secretary William Hague and Defence Secretary Liam Fox was believed to have prompted a Taliban attack on Kandahar airfield.

 Chinese authorities appointed Beckham as global ambassador for Chinese football in March 2013.
 After numerous officials had been banned for match-fixing, and the Chinese Super League had failed to retain the services of well-known international names, Beckham's role was to help improve the image of the game and raise its profile both in China and abroad.